marmelab/react-admin/docs/Translation.md

 ## Introducing the `i18nProvider`

 Just like for data fetching and authentication, react-admin relies on a simple object for translations.
-It's called the `i18nProvider`, and it manages translation and language change using two methods:
+It's called the `i18nProvider`, and it manages translation and language changes using tree methods:

 ```js
 const i18nProvider = {